timspro/autotest/README.md

 `only`: uses `test.only` to make only one test run; useful for debugging

-`array`: specifies that a non-empty array is expected and that expected should reflect each element; no effect if error is thrown

 `setup`: a (async) callback that is invoked with no arguments before the test is run; its return value has no effect

 `before`: a (async) callback that is invoked with the input before the test is run (but after setup); its return value will be passed to the test function